otisvg/CV/README.md

 **Gaming**: I've recently been having a lot of fun playing through Factorio and Warframe

 **Cooking**: When I get bored, I cook!
-Mostly caribbean meals, in very generous amounts
+Mostly Caribbean meals, in very generous amounts

 **Travelling**: I love exploring the world, experiencing foreign arts and cultures